maen08/djangoroku/README.md

 $ python3 deploy.py
 ```

-The script will start running and do it for you.
+The script will start running and do everything for you.
 You'll only needed to provide:
  - Your project name
- - Choose the app name (which will be the heroku domain name)
+ - Choose the app name (which will be the Heroku domain name)
- - Needed to be logged in your heroku account (emphasized)
+ - Needed to be logged in your Heroku account (emphasized)

-Make sure your project runs with no errors in `localhost`, while developing.
-Note that, the package only helps to deploy and not debug your coding errors.
+Make sure your project runs with no errors on `localhost`, while developing.
+Note that, the package only helps you to deploy and not debug your coding errors.

 ### Todos

- - Display and interprete heroku logs for debugging during deployment.
+ - Display and interprete Heroku logs for debugging during deployment.
  - Setting up all types of databases.